 The proprietary Casio Music Space app is especially impressive in allowing you to control the various aspects of this piano in a more intuitive and user-friendly way.
 With the additional educational and fun features this app provides, it’s a great combination playing this piano along with using the app as a big bonus to your piano playing.

 Yes, there are other brands and models of digital pianos in this price range at or around $2000.
-But to get something that looks like this one, sounds and plays like this one, and has the features and functions this one has, you won’t be able to find anything like it elsewhere.
-If you believe this is the right piano for you then we recommend you buy it, especially if you can find one it in stock somewhere as it has becomes very popular even though it has only been out for a short time.
+But to get something that looks like this one, sounds and plays like this one, and has the features and functions this digital piano has, you won’t be able to find anything like it elsewhere.
+If you believe this is the right piano for you then we recommend you buy it, especially if you can find one in stock as it has become very popular, even though it has only been out for a short time.
+We can also help you with this model as we do with all digital pianos so that you can save even more money.

 CASIO AP-550 – UPGRADED MODEL

 I also wanted to mention to people who have a budget of closer to $3000, that Casio has an upgraded new model above the AP-S450 called the AP-550.
 This model also just recently came out and it sells on-line for $2999…so it’s $1000 more than the AP-S450.
-I have also played it many times.
+I have also played it many times and I do like it quite a bit.
 There are obviously some definite differences between these 2 models and one of those noticeable differences is the cabinet.

 The AP-550 also comes in the same cabinet colors as the AP-S450, but the cabinet is a bit larger measuring 55″ wide x 35″ tall, x 17″ deep.
 The AP-S450 is just 12′ deep from the wall, so the AP-550 is definitely larger and occupies more room.
 The AP-550 is also 26 lbs heavier than the AP-S450 which is due to the larger cabinet and upgraded internal speaker system.